NDagestad/url_handler/README.md

 The man pages are compiled with [scdoc](https://git.sr.ht/~sircmpwn/scdoc).
 It might even be in your repos ¯\\\_(ツ)\_/¯.
-With scodcs installed a simpel `make doc` will get you groff man pages, but if you just want to read them, the scdoc format is more or less markdown so it's quit easy to read 👍.
+With scodcs installed a simple `make doc` will get you groff man pages, but if you just want to read them, the scdoc format is more or less markdown so it's quit easy to read 👍.

 # Installing

-If you are using arch or an arch derivative, for other distros you're on your own (until somebody find this interesting enough to package it for you.
+If you are using arch or an arch derivative there is a PKGBUILD file in the contrib folder, at some point I might put it up on the aur.
+For other distros you're on your own. (until somebody find this interesting enough to package it for you)

 If there is no installation mehtod for you just put the executable in your path and add a config file in `$XDG_CONFIG_HOME/url_handler` on your machine. (`XDG_CONFIG_HOME` will most likely be `~/.config`